 Real estate investors may also rely upon cross-collateralization as a financing strategy — especially those who wish to finance or develop multiple investment properties at once.
 These types of loans are referred to as blanket mortgages.

-If you’re considering taking out a blanket mortgage as a developer, it’s smart to look for a loan agreement with a release clause.
+If you’re considering taking out a blanket mortgage as a developer of an investment property, it’s smart to look for a cross collateralization agreement with a release clause.
 Some lenders may allow you to sell or refinance individual properties along the way as you build additional equity in the properties used for collateral.

 Less Risk for the Lender Equals More Risk for You